nickmoreton/wwi-docker-develop/README.md

 ### Fabric Commands

-Use to manage the WordPress docker containers.
+To manage the docker containers.

 #### List the available fabric commands